 Frequently Asked Questions

-When is the best time to thru-hike the TCT?
+When is the best time to thru-hike Armenia?

-Summer is the primary season for hiking the TCT.
-In general, the thru-hiking window for this route is from mid-June to mid-October.
-Earlier starts or later finishes may be possible, but you will likely have to contend with snow in the higher mountains; be prepared to take alternate routes if necessary.
+In general, summer is the primary season for hiking the TCT.
+The thru-hiking window for the Armenia route is roughly from early June to mid-October.
+Earlier starts or later finishes may be possible, but you will likely have to contend with snow in the higher mountains and be prepared to take alternate routes if necessary.
 If you want to ask us detailed questions about the timing of your hike or alternate routes, join our new thru-hiker support program where we’ll discuss those topics in detail.

 Should I hike northbound or southbound?

-With slight shifts in timing, the route can be hiked in either direction (northbound or southbound).
 From either endpoint, we recommend timing your hike to make sure you can pass the Geghamas, where the higher parts of the range are reliably snowbound from October to June.
-Towards the southern terminus, hikers should be aware that the peak and north-facing slopes of Khustup may not be snow-free until June.

 What permits do I need?

 You don’t need any permits to walk most of the TCT, although you do need to check in with the rangers in certain protected areas, and some national parks require a small usage fee.
-Permission is currently required to access the route through Arevik National Park and along the border of Shikahogh State Reserve.
-We are currently negotiating access rights for trail users and we will provide updated information for thru-hikers on how to obtain this permission in the spring.
+Registration is currently required to hike the route through Arevik National Park and along the border of Shikahogh State Reserve.
+We will provide updated information for thru-hikers on how to obtain this permission in the spring.